riiksen/node-csgoskinmine-bot/README.md

 # node-steam-withdraw-bot
-A bot for steam withdraw's for a site
+A bot for steam withdraw's